neraath/neraath.github.io/_posts/2012-04-06-upcoming-2012-talks-and-conferences.markdown

 The other perks of this conference are really nifty.
 All attendees get a <em>free</em> (as in beer) subscription to <a href="http://www.codemag.com/" target="_blank">CODE Magazine</a>, 6 PMI PDUs (if you're a project management professional), <em>and</em> a <em>free</em> ticket to see the Astros beat the hell outta the Dodgers.
 Did I mention the plethora of free food and beverages at the event? <a href="http://www.improvingenterprises.com/" target="_blank">Improving</a> sure knows how to throw a party.

-{% pullquote %}
-If you're interested in coming, go to <a href="http://www.agiledotnet.com" target="_blank">www.agiledotnet.com</a>. {" Use code CHRIS for 25% off the ticket price. "} It's the best value Agile conference you'll find in Texas.
+If you're interested in coming, go to <a href="http://www.agiledotnet.com" target="_blank">www.agiledotnet.com</a>.
+Use code CHRIS for 25% off the ticket price.
+It's the best value Agile conference you'll find in Texas.
-{% endpullquote %}

 <h2>SharePoint Saturday Houston</h2>